Lina Inverse: Lina Inverse

+Lina's adventures remain open-ended, with her story continuing to unfold in a new narrative arc of the main light novel series without a definitive finale in sight.
+As a notable piece of trivia, a comedic pseudo-closure to her journey is depicted in the audio drama Slayers Kita Kaette EX #4.
+Set decades later, this story features an 84-year-old Lina and Naga drinking tea and reminiscing about their deceased companions, only for a heated argument about their past to spark a spell-dueling battle that leaves both elderly sorceresses with broken hips.

 Lina is also the main protagonists through the entire official series of the non-canonical Slayers role-playing video games from the 1990s, and further appears as a player character or an avatar option in the role-playing video games Elemental Story, Heroes Phantasia, Fantasia Re:Build, and Toram Online, with Naga in the action video game Magical Battle Arena and in the role-playing video game Valkyrie Anatomia: The Origin, with Gourry in the role-playing video games La Tale and Langrisser and again in Valkyrie Anatomia, with both Naga and Gourry in the role-playing video game Granblue Fantasy, and with them as well as other Slayers main characters in LINE Rangers, Puzzle & Dragons, Tales of the Rays, Overlord: Mass for the Dead, Ragnarok M (only in China), Guardian Tales, and Elemental Story.
 Her character has been also featured in a range of Slayers merchandise, such as food in the Slayers theme cafe in Tokyo, many various figurines and dolls, including Nendoroid and Dollfie among others, licensed cosplay outfits, a perfume line, another perfume, and even an augmented and virtual reality compatible digital figure.